Lamer87/Space_Engineers_DLC_unlocker/README.md

 >❗❗❗ PLEASE NOTE ❗❗❗ if you are already using the v0.1 ❗❗❗
 just restore the file from "backup" folder back to "Bin64" **BEFORE** applying the v0.3,
 then just follow the installation guide.
+If you are downloading v0.3 and you are not using v0.1, please ignore this warning.
 ---
 - 🕹️ ***Installation***:
   - Download from above.